“With pain comes strength”

 In 2014, due to professional reasons she moved to Hornby High School.
 At this school, Aimee was a foundation member due to the Christchurch Earthquakes and was able to experience first hand “modern learning environments”.

-“I have been scared so many times, I have felt uncomfortable forever, I have given up hope and questioned myself more than a million times, but I think it just got to the point where I said to myself…I feel the fear, I see it, I hate it but if I do not do this now, will I keep running all my life or will I know how to deal with it better when I have to face it again…So I started to choose fear”
+“I have been scared so many times, I have felt uncomfortable forever, I have given up hope and questioned myself more than a million times, but I think it just got to the point where I said to myself…I feel the fear, I see it, I hate it but if I do not do this now, will I keep running all my life or will I know how to deal with it better when I have to face it again…So I started to learn to face it straight on”.

 – Aimee Phillips